keskinmertcan/licensemanager/README.md

-# Boylam Mobile Report License Manager
+# License Manager

-Boylam Mobile Report License Manager is a desktop application built using Python and Tkinter for managing users, servers, and license information.
+License Manager is a desktop application built using Python and Tkinter for managing users, servers, and license information.
 It is intended to help administrators manage licenses and servers in a convenient GUI.

 ## Features